samuelpowell/LibTOAST.jl/README.md

 and `ϕ` is the vector of nodal coefficients that specified the solution in the chosen basis.

 Items (1) - (4) are typically performed by hand.
-The core utility of the finite-element functionality of TOAST.jl is to manage the mesh, compute the integrals of various products of basis functions, and assemble the matrices required to find the solution vector.
+The core utility of the finite-element functionality of libTOAST.jl is to manage the mesh, compute the integrals of various products of basis functions, and assemble the matrices required to find the solution vector.
 We will demonstrate this process in the following five steps.
 The full source code for this example is located in `/examples/readme.jl`.

 ### 1. Load the TOAST module